cstromblad/mastodon-curator/README.md

 - write:follows
 4. Save changes
 5. Copy 'Your access token' as you will need this when running the tool.

+Now you actually have to modify two things in prune.py:
+1. BASE_URL
+2. INSTANCE_NAME

+Change BASE_URL to the "home" address of your current instance, ie "https://infosec.exchange".
+Change INSTANCE_NAME to your current instance "infosec.exchange".

+Yeah, I realize as I read this how stupid this is.
+I will change this soon enough to make more sense.
+This is the first version of the prune tool.

 I'm using [Poetry](https://python-poetry.org/) to manage Python environments and packages, you should too.